The following information is intended to assist in the resolution of various reject reasons for the PORT OUT LSR portal.

 - Due Date Interval – 101 TNs = ICB

 - Due Date Interval – 1 or 2 Business Days

-For Simple Port Requests LSRs received after 1pm local time will be considered as having been received the following business day.
-Non-Simple Port LSRs received after 3pm local time will be considered as having been received the following business day.
+For Simple Port Requests, LSRs received after 1pm local time are considered as having been received the following business day.
+Non-Simple Port LSRs received after 3pm local time are considered as having been received the following business day.
 Complete and accurate LSRs with due dates less than the guidelines published above will be FOC’d with the interval above, unless the expedite field is populated.
-Expedites will be considered on a case by case basis.
+Expedites are considered on a case by case basis.
 LSRs with a due date of more than 30 days out will be rejected.

 Allstream will make every attempt to meet the original due date requested when the order supplement is received at least 48 hours (2 business days) before the established due date.
 In the event that we are unable to meet the original due date requested, we will FOC a new date.
 If the supplement is received less than 48 hours (2 business days) before the original established due date, use the Interval Guidelines published above to determine the revised due date.

 If a Carrier does not port the numbers on the FOC due date, our policy allows carriers to port numbers up to 4 (four) business days after the FOC date, in most cases.
 If the carrier submits a supplemental LSR with the new due date for the number port, we will process the supplement.
 If the carrier does not send a supplement to the LSR, and has not received a reject or cancellation within 4 (four) business days of the FOC date, the request will be considered canceled and the TN port subscription in NPAC will be cancelled.
 A new LSR will be required to re-establish the port request.